 When booting a test or maintenance device, use the boot menu to select from the vDisk, or version of that vDisk, from which to boot.
-This process does not work if the device is a Personal vDisk test device.

 - 4. Select the vDisk, then right-click.
 Select the Promote... menu option from the context menu that appears.
 For more details on promoting versions see Promoting Updated Versions. - 5.
 Select to promote this maintenance version into test or directly into production.
 If Production is selected, set the availability of this version in production to be either immediate or scheduled. - 6.
 Click OK to promote this version and end maintenance.